-Call Process (For Full Time Called and Installed Pastors) Pastoral Leadership Needs (Less than full time) Conflict Financial Crisis Non-traditional Ministry
+Call Process (For Full Time Called and Installed Pastors)

+Pastoral Leadership Needs (Less than full time)

+Conflict

+Financial Crisis

+Non-traditional Ministry

 COM members will serve as liaison to congregations.
-(See Section G, Exhibit 1 for the updated list for 2024)
+(See Section VI, Exhibit A of the Appendix for the updated list for 2024)

 - 2. The Committee on Ministry approved the report of the NW Examinations subcommittee and approved the commissioning of ruling elder Isaac Thomas to First United Presbyterian Church in Fayetteville. - 3.
 The Committee on Ministry approved the covenant between ruling elder Isaac Thomas and First United Presbyterian Church of Fayetteville.
-(See Section G, Exhibit 2) - 4.
+(See Section VI, Exhibit B) - 4.
 The Committee on Ministry approved the following Administrative Commission for a commissioning service to be held on November 19, 2023 at First United Presbyterian Church in Fayetteville.